andrewindeche/modern-man/README.md

 <p>The README documents details for the Implementation of a ReactJs and Django Application</p>

 ## <h1> Description</h1>
-<p>The Aim of the project is to build a React.js/Next.js web application that uses the Rick and Morty API and is based on the Rick and Morty cartoon series.
-The project displays Rick and Morty characters on the basis of character name, location name, and episode name</p>
+<p>The Aim of the project is to build a React.js and Python Django web project for an Ecommerce site for a mens wear with searchable categories of men's attire including: Suits, Shirts, NeckWear & Accessories   </p>

 ## Tool Implementation Choices/Decisions
 <p><b>Github</b></p>